|ROCK SUPER BOWL VIII

 The Band exploded with numerous hit singles and became headliners at Rock Super Bowl IV in 1978.

-Now headliners again The Bob Seger & The Silver Bullet Band Headlined Rock Super Bowl VIII.
+Now in 1980 Bob & The Bullet Headling Rock Super Bowl VIII.

-In 1980, Seger released Against the Wind (with ex-Grand Funk Railroad member Craig Frost replacing
+Seger released Against the Wind (with ex-Grand Funk Railroad member Craig Frost replacing Robyn

-Robyn Robbins on keyboards) and it became his first and only #1 album on the Billboard album chart.
+Robbins on keyboards) and it became his first and only #1 album on the Billboard album chart.
+The first

-The first single "Fire Lake" featured Eagles Don Henley, Timothy B. Schmit, and Glenn Frey on backing
+single "Fire Lake" featured Eagles Don Henley, Timothy B. Schmit, and Glenn Frey on backing vocals and

-Odds".
-This is the first album with new vocalist Jimmy Farrar who replaced lead singer Danny Joe Brown
+This is the first album with new vocalist Jimmy Farrar who replaced lead singer Danny Joe Brown as he was

 Long Way to the Top is the third release by North Carolina music group Nantucket.
 The album is a

-"It's a Long Way to the Top (If You Wanna Rock 'N' Roll)".
-This move landed Nantucket a spot with
+A Long Way To The Top If You Wanna Rock & Roll ".
+This move landed Nantucket a spot with AC/DC on

-AC/DC on their Back in Black tour for the entire summer.
+their 1980 Back in Black tour for the entire summer.